George Nelson, 1st Baron Nelson of Stafford: Public activities

 Following the war, Nelson took an interest in the improvement of technical education and became a member of the governing bodies of Imperial College of Science and Technology, Manchester College of Science and Technology and Queen Mary College in the University of London.

 He also served as President of the Institution of Electrical Engineers (1955), President of the Institution of Mechanical Engineers (1957), President of the British Electrical and Allied Manufacturers Association (1950–1953), President of the Locomotive and Allied Manufacturers Association (1950–1953), and Prime Warden of the Goldsmiths' Company (1960).

 Honours

-In the 1943 New Year Honours he was appointed a knight for services to Ministry of Aircraft Production and Ministry of Supply.
+In the 1943 New Year Honours he was knighted for services to the Ministry of Aircraft Production and Ministry of Supply.
 He was created a baronet, of Hilcote Hall in the County of Stafford, in 1955, before being raised to the peerage on 20 January 1960 as Baron Nelson of Stafford, of Hilcote Hall in the County of Stafford.

 Imperial College made him an honorary fellow in 1955 and granted him an honorary diploma, Manchester University gave him an honorary LLD in 1957 and he was given the freedom of the city of Stafford 1956.

 The Stafford Site Library of Staffordshire University was named after him in honour of his contribution to the engineering industry.